Introduction to Off Balance Sheet Financing

 Conclusion

-Off balance sheet financing is one of the indirect way of financing the business organization and it is done through investment in the partnerships, creating the shell companies, arranging the operating lease, etc. It is an advantage as well as disadvantage for the organization as through the sheet financing the organization can grow without affecting the debt pressure whereas financing or borrowing beyond the capacities may create the doubt on the organization.
-Organizations can use it as a tool to hide the liabilities but the accounting principles require some disclosure on the sheet financing which can be analyzed by the analysts.
+Off-balance sheet financing is one of the indirect ways of financing the business organization.
+It is an advantage and a disadvantage for the organization as through sheet financing; the organization can grow without affecting the debt pressure.
+In contrast, funding or borrowing beyond the capacities may create doubt in the organization.
+Organizations can use it as a tool to hide liabilities, but the accounting principles require some disclosure on the sheet financing, which can be analyzed by analysts.

 Recommended Articles